DevExpress-Examples/web-reporting-content-security-policy/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reporting for Web - Content Security Policy in Single-Page Applications (Angular, React, Vue)
+# Web Reporting - Content Security Policy in Single-Page Applications (Angular, React, Vue)

-This repository contains sample projects that activate Content Security Policy for DevExpress Reporting Components.
-Project for the following platforms are included: Angular, React, and Vue.
+This repository contains sample projects that activate Content Security Policy for DevExpress Reports.
+Projects for the following platforms are included: Angular, React, and Vue.

 >[!Important]
 >Code in this example is not production-ready.
-Each project serves as a playground where you can experiment with various CSP settings.
+Each project serves as a playground where you can experiment with various CSP settings

-A [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) is an additional layer of security built into most modern browsers.
+[Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) is an additional layer of security built into most modern browsers.
 It allows the browser to recognize and mitigate certain types of risks, including Cross-Site Scripting (XSS) and data injection attacks.
 These attacks may aim to steal data, distribute malware, and direct users to spoof pages/sites.

-The following code snippet shows the minimum required CSP for Reporting Components:
+The following code snippet illustrates the minimum required CSP for DevExpress Reports:

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self';